stabudesk/chipmonk/README.md

 If you do not have a BED file, but rather have a GFF file, there are tools out there to do the conversion, so it's not part of the current scope.

 ## 0 indexing
+GFF uses 1-indexing.
+The range is closed.
+Start and end are both part of the interval.
+However, internally, the program converts these to zero indexing, which is the bed convention.
+Be careful when eyeballing gffs and comparing to program output.
-GFF and BED files use 0 indexing, as does (by default) the size files.
+BED files use 0 indexing (semi-open ranges) , as does (by default) the size files.
 This means semi-open intervals.
 The first number is inclusive of the range, while the second is one above the final included position.

 ## Sometimes chromosome order 4, 9, 5